kenjennings/Atari-Breakout76/intro_retdev.md

 - "Sprites", aka Player/Missile graphics display four, 8 pixel-wide Players, and four, 2 pixel-wide Missile objects that can be the height of the screen.
 - Missiles may be group together as a fifth player.
 - Players and Missiles fully independent of Playfield dimensions and can be moved into the vertical or horizontal overscan area.
-- Player/Missile pixel width may vary (1x, 2x, 4x), and pixel height may vary (1x, 2x)
+- Player/Missile pixel width may vary (1x, 2x, 4x), and pixel height may vary (1x, 2x).
+(Double-height pixels can be moved vertically one scanline at a time.)
 - Full hardware collision detection between Players, Missiles, and Playfield colors specific to the individual Playfield color and Player/Missile object.
 - Multiple priority schemes allow Player/Missiles and Playfield graphics to have different display priorities over one another.
 - Colors for the playfield and Player/Missile graphics are defined indirectly through nine color registers that can be set to any of 128 available colors.